Great, let’s get started

 The policy owner owns the policy and can make changes to it.
 He/she is also responsible for paying the premiums to keep the policy in force.
 Meanwhile, the life assured is the person covered by the policy.

 For example, a parent may opt to get insurance cover for her child.
-The parent is the policy owner, while her child is the life assured.
+The parent is the policy owner, while their child is the life assured.

 Can I add total permanent disability cover to my life insurance policy?

 Yes.
 You can opt to have your TPD cover added to your life cover.
-You can have it as an:
+You can have it as:

 Am I still covered if I travel or work abroad?